LukeShortCloud/simpler_things_rpg/simpler_things.md

 ## Magic

-Magic is difficult to use yet very powerful when it actually works.
-Only a character with Boost in Magic can use it.
-Characters have access to all of the available Spells.
+Magic works by using the Awareness Trait for a Skill Check.
 Using Magic that is labeled as a Bad Omen will add a Bad Omen against the player casting the spell.

 | Spell | Difficulty | Bad Omen | Description |
 | ---- | ---- | -------- | ----------- |